top of page

 Vermont's Cuba Connection

-Thankfully, one of the most active organizations in the US bringing groups to Cuba is located right here in Burlington, Vermont.
+The Green Mountains may seem to be a long way from Cuba, thankfully, one of the most active organizations in the US bringing groups to Cuba is located right here in Burlington, Vermont.

 The Cuban American Friendship Society (CAFS) is a local non-profit which was founded by Sandy Baird over 30 years ago to help break down the barriers between our two countries by hosting people-to-people exchanges as well as professional, cultural, and athletic trips to Cuba.
 The Cuban American Friendship Society has helped hundreds of Vermonters travel to the island nation to visit schools, medical facilities, organic farms, sports facilities—as well as to see how much we have in common even as our current administration reverts back to Cold War tactics.